Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Examples and comparisons

+In this example, we find that the NUTS algorithm seems to be the most efficient for handling high dimensionality, although HMC has better performance than the remaining algorithms.

-\subsection{Gaussian mixture}
+\subsection{Gaussian Mixture}

-It is known that RWMH presents difficulties when simulating multimodal distributions.
-In order to show whether HMC or t-walk share this same limitation, in this section, we will simulate a Markov Chain, considering as the target distribution the Gaussian mixture with density
+It is well known that the RWMH algorithm encounters difficulties when sampling from multimodal distributions.
+In order to assess whether the HMC algorithm and its variants exhibit similar limitations, we consider a Markov chain whose target distribution is given by the following Gaussian mixture density: